meneguzzi/meneguzzi-final-projects/TC-checklist.md

 - [ ] Literature Review: the literature review is meant to convey your knowledge of the subject matter of the proposal, so check for
 	- [ ] Does it provide basic definitions of the area?
 	- [ ] Terminology dropping from the sky <br/> new technical terms must be explained before they are used, avoid talk about a deteronic frombotzer if you have not said what this is
-	- [ ] Consistency of terminology  <br/> do not you different terms to refer to the same technical entity, once you define something as X always refer to it as X
+	- [ ] Consistency of terminology  <br/> do not use different terms to refer to the same technical entity, once you define something as X always refer to it as X
 	- [ ] Are the references up to date <br/> i.e. do you cite work that was published in the last 5-10 years
 - [ ] Objectives: this is the objective of your design, it will generally focus on studying something to plan for its implementation
 	- [ ] General objective <br/> i.e. a brief statement of what it is you want to accomplish